yvetteekon/data-cleaning-project/README.md

 # data-cleaning-project
 ### Project Summary:

-- Preprocessed 6M+ retail transactions data.
-The raw data was manipulated to correct some of the feature values to make them more intuitive.
+Preprocessed 6M+ retail transactions data.
+The raw data was manipulated to correct and make some feature values more intuitive.

 ### Lessons Learned
 1. Refactoring of code.